MatthewGerrior/MatthewGerrior/Readme.md

 - 👋 Hi, I’m Matthew
-- 👀 I’m interested in Software Development, data science and analytics + front stack
+- 👀 I’m interested in Software Development, data science and analytics
-- 🌱 I’m currently learning HTML, CSS through freecodecamp.com and completing the Google Data Analytics certificate on the side.
+- 🌱 I’m currently learning HTML, CSS through the Odin Project and freecodecamp.com.
+I recently completed Google Data Analytics certificate on the side.
-- 🫂I’m looking to collaborate on a application or data science or analytics related project
+- 🫂I’m looking to collaborate on a web application or analytics, or machine learning related project
-- 📫 How to reach me: Through email
+- 📫 How to reach me: email

 <!---
-MatthewGerrior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+MatthewGerrior is a special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->